SUN PARTNERS INTERNATIONAL

 (Lusaka, Zambia 2013)

-Through a partnership with Children International, Sun Partners completed a solar PV-assisted water pumping project at a community school in Chibolya District, a mega-slum area which lies at the outskirts of Lusaka, Zambia and which is served by a Children International community center.
-The Chibolya Community School has 1,400 students, yet the School's water supply system had failed due to an unreliable hand pump on its water well.
+Sun Partners completed a solar-assisted water pumping project at a community school in Chibolya District, a mega-slum area which lies at the outskirts of Lusaka, Zambia served by a Children International community center.
+Chibolya Community School has 1,400 students, yet the School's water supply system had failed due to a inoperable hand pump on its water well.

-The Chibolya water pumping project involved the engineering, procurement, and installation roof-mounted solar panels, 5,000 liter water tank and tank stand, DC submersible pump, and associated plumbing to deliver water to students, administrators, and the community-at-large.
-The solar-assisted water pumping system is producing, on the average, 3,000 liters of clean water per day, a precious resource in an otherwise resource-scarce slum area of Lusaka.
+The Chibolya water pumping project involved the engineering, procurement, and installation roof-mounted solar panels, 5,000 liter water tank and tank stand, DC submersible well pump, and associated plumbing to deliver water to students, administrators, and the community-at-large.
+The solar-assisted water pumping system produces, on average, 3,000 liters of clean water per day, a precious resource in an otherwise resource-scarce slum area of Lusaka.